How to Write a Video Brief in 2025: A Complete Guide for Businesses & Creators

 The brief shows them:

-- Who you are
+• Who you are

-- What kind of audience you would like to reach
+• What kind of audience would you like to reach

-- How you want the message portrayed
+• How do you want the message portrayed

-- What your budget looks like
+• What your budget looks like

-- What your timeline is, for the entire video production process
+• What is your timeline for the entire video production process

-- The brief clearly communicates with your would be production team about your vision, plans and the scope within which you’ll operate.
+• The brief clearly communicates with your would be production team about your vision, plans and the scope within which you’ll operate.
 This smoothes the entire process of video production.

-- You get to double check your intentions for pursuing the project.
+• You get to double check your intentions for pursuing the project.

-- It’ll be your road map from start to finish, no need to get lost in the thicket when you can have a clear highway.
+• It’ll be your road map from start to finish, no need to get lost in the thicket when you can have a clear highway.
 Call it your blueprint.

-- It minimises on any conflicts that could have occurred as a result of vague/poor communication.
+• It minimises on any conflicts that could have occurred as a result of vague/poor communication.

-- It’s the ultimate checklist you can use to assess the success of your video towards your cause and targeted audience!
+• It’s the ultimate checklist you can use to assess the success of your video towards your cause and targeted audience!

 Let’s get started with items you’ll find in a video brief and the simple ways through which you can actually write up your own!